void-linux/portableproplib/README.md

 - If platform supports fdatasync, portableproplib uses this rather than fsync.

-- It can be built through the GNU autotools (configure/make).

 -  This implementation is only meant to be used in user space interfaces (unlike NetBSD's).